Submodular risk measures: Submodularity in financial data

-\paragraph{Summary statistics and empirical patterns.} For the pair-based analysis, Figure~\ref{fig:es_var_conf} displays VaR and ES violation rates as a function of confidence level for each pair.
+\paragraph{Pair-based results.} For the pair-based analysis, Figure~\ref{fig:es_var_conf} displays VaR and ES violation rates as a function of confidence level for each pair.
 The VaR violation rate shows a non-monotonic pattern that varies across window lengths.
-For the 250-day window, rates are moderate at 80\% confidence (12.5\%), decrease to 10.2\% at 95\% confidence, and then rise sharply to 30.8\% at 99\% confidence.
-For the 500-day window, violation rates are very low at moderate confidence levels (often near 0\% at 95\%) but increase substantially at 98--99\% confidence (19.7--27.9\%).
-The longer window produces lower overall violation rates.
+Averaged across the three pairs, the 250-day window gives violation rates of 15.3\% at 80\% confidence, 8.7\% at 95\% confidence, and 36.1\% at 99\% confidence.
+For the 500-day window, the rates are 0.9\% at 95\% confidence, 26.3\% at 98\% confidence, and 22.5\% at 99\% confidence.
+Thus the longer window greatly reduces violations at moderate confidence levels, but the extreme-tail behavior remains irregular.
 As expected from the exact ES structure of the estimator, ES exhibits no submodularity violations across all confidence levels and both rolling-window lengths in our sample (Table~\ref{tab:pair_violation}).

-Figure~\ref{fig:esg_conf} illustrates how $\mathrm{AES}_{p,q,c}$ violation rates vary with the choice of $q$ and $c$.
+Figure~\ref{fig:esg_conf} illustrates how $\AES_{p,q,c}$ violation rates vary with the choice of $q$ and $c$.
 Two patterns emerge.
 First, the effect of $q$ is non-monotone: violation rates are highest for intermediate values of $q$ and are close to zero at both extremes.
-When $q$ is very close to $p$, the adjustment term dominates and $\mathrm{AES}_{p,q,c} = \ES_p - c$, which preserves submodularity; when $q$ is far from $p$, $\mathrm{AES}_{p,q,c} = \ES_q$, which is also submodular.
+When $q$ is very close to $p$, the adjustment term dominates and $\AES_{p,q,c} = \ES_p - c$, which preserves submodularity; when $q$ is far from $p$, $\AES_{p,q,c} = \ES_q$, which is also submodular.
 Second, larger values of $c$ generally produce higher violation rates.
-For example when $c=0.02$, mean violation rates can reach 7--10\% at certain intermediate $q$ values, whereas $c=0.01$ keeps violations near zero (0.03\%).
-Overall, $\mathrm{AES}_{p,q,c}$ exhibits an average violation rate of 0.93\%, placing it between ES (no observed violations) and VaR (frequent violations) (Table~\ref{tab:pair_violation}).
+For example, at $q=0.94$, the mean violation rate rises from 0.00\% for $c=0.01$ to 1.28\% for $c=0.015$ and 6.01\% for $c=0.02$.
+Overall, $\AES_{p,q,c}$ exhibits an average violation rate of 1.12\%, placing it between ES (no observed violations) and VaR (frequent violations) (Table~\ref{tab:pair_violation}).